chalmerj/introcs-lecture-notes/devel/rst/whilestatements.rst

 .. literalinclude:: examples/Blastoff.cs

-Look back and see how we fit the general rubrick.
+Look back and see how we fit the general rubric.
-There are a bunch of things to think about with a while loop, so going one step at a time, thinking of the rubrick and the specific needs of the current problem, helps.
+There are a bunch of things to think about with a while loop, so going one step at a time, thinking of the rubric and the specific needs of the current problem, helps.

 There are many different (and more exciting) patterns of change coming